 Your social worker will help you to keep in touch with your family and people who are important to you.
-It is important that you tell your social worker about the people you want to see.
+It is important that you tell your social worker about the important people in your life you woulid like to keep in touch with.
+You may feel that there are some people you want to stop seeing for a while.

 You may hear the word 'contact' and that means keeping in touch with members of your family and those people important to you, where it is safe and possible to do so.
 Different types of contact include:

 - · Face to face visits

 - · Overnight stays

 - · Outings or events

-- Telephone calls
+- · Telephone calls

 - Exchanging of photos, videos, emails or letters